-Pharma regulator objects to ‘Red Light District’ relocation
+Pharma regulator objects to ‘Red Light District’

 Europe’s pharmaceutical regulator, the European Medicines Agency (EMA), says it has concerns about potential “disorderly behavior” in the vicinity of its Amsterdam headquarters if the Dutch city follows through with plans to build an ‘erotic center’ nearby.

-In 2021, Amsterdam Mayor Femke Halsema rubber-stamped plans to relocate 100 of the 249 brothel windows in the city’s Red Light District to a purpose-built, multi-story center designed to house erotic entertainment and legalized prostitution.
+In 2021, Amsterdam Mayor Femke Halsema rubber-stamped plans to relocate 100 of the 249 brothels in the city’s Red Light District to a purpose-built, multi-story center designed to house erotic entertainment and legalized prostitution.

-The project, which could potentially be built on lands in the city’s southern Zuidas district, was proposed to help combat rising crime and public overcrowding in the district.
+The project, which could potentially be built on lands in the city’s southern Zuidas district, was proposed to help combat rising crime and public overcrowding in the historic center.

 However, the EMA, which moved to the Dutch capital in 2019 after the United Kingdom exited the EU, says it’s concerned by the possible implications of any such relocation.